uncommonman/phoneguestbook/README.md

  ![Flow](/flow.png)
 From left to right.
 1. Something happens at Pin 7.
 (Which is connected to the handset "sensor").
-2. The Switch node figures out if it was lifting or putting down the handset that happened.
+2. The Switch node figures out if it was lifting or putting down the handset that happened (off hook/on hook).
 3. The upper flow is for handset lifted.
     1. Rename previous recording from default name to one with a timestamp.
     2. Set input to true for recording stage.